 - ½ teaspoon sea salt

-- 1 ½ cups cooked brown rice, for serving
+- 2 cups cooked brown rice for serving

 - Salt and pepper to taste

-In a small bowl, mix together the vinegar, agave nectar, 1 tsp. olive oil cayenne pepper, spices, salt and broth.
+- In a small bowl, mix together the stock, vinegar, agave nectar, cayenne pepper, oregano, thyme, basil, and salt.

-Heat remaining 1 teaspoon oil in large skillet over medium heat.
-Add the onion, celery, garlic and cook for about 8 minutes, or until translucent.
+- Heat the 1 oil in large pan over medium heat.
+Add the onion, celery, garlic and cook for about 8 minutes, or until soft and fragrant.

-Add the collard greens, vinegar-agave nectar mixture, cover, and cook 10 minutes, or until greens are tender.
+- Add the collard greens, and vinegar-agave nectar mixture and cover the pan.
+Cook for about 10 minutes, or until greens are tender.

-Stir in the beans and tomatoes and cooked until heated throughout.
-Season with salt and pepper.
+- Stir in the beans and tomatoes and cooked until heated throughout, another 2 or 3 minutes.
+Season with salt and pepper to taste.